Rediscover ecology

 • Land use.

-Thus, even if we live and die like all living beings, there is a very characteristic aspect of human societies that differentiates us from animals, it is our ability to disturb the balance of established ecosystems.
-Every year, we pollute the air, water, soil, and exterminate thousands of plant and animal species, without realizing it.
-From now on, it is essential to find the balance allowing our society to live sustainably at the heart of ecosystems.
+So, even though we live and die like all living beings, there is one characteristic aspect of human societies that differentiates us from animals: our ability to disrupt the balance of established ecosystems.
+Every year, we pollute the air, water, and soil, and exterminate thousands of plant and animal species without even realizing it.
+From now on, it is essential to find the balance that allows our society to live sustainably at the heart of ecosystems.

-Let's all act in favor of the environment, each one, on our scale.
+Let us all act in favor of the environment, each one, on our own scale.

 Particulier